 Increased MPV is associated with platelet activation, which can happen when platelets encounter tumor byproducts.
 Still, a high MPV doesn’t mean you have cancer.
 However, if you have a family history of cancer or other risk factors, your doctor might do some additional testing to make sure there are no other signs.

 If you do have cancer, a high MPV may be a warning sign, depending on the results of other blood tests.
 Platelets can help cancer spread to other parts of the body and promote tumor growth.

-A high MPV suggests increased platelet production, which is associated with reduced survival rates in several types of cancer, including:
+A high MPV suggests increased platelet production, which is associated with

 - lung cancer